jjoba/sts_cockpit/README.md

 - Create full list of curses
 - Standardize naming (some items have space with underscores, some don't)
 - Identify the names of the last few missing cards

-## Model Performance
+- Fuzzy matching to support typos in UI

-Test Set (finenuning, model has only seen finetuning full training to come later)
+## Test Set Model Performance
-- Accuracy: 96%
+Model Version: FNN 14
-    - this actually is bad because underlying win rate is 4%
+- Accuracy: 98.01%
-    - Every model and epoch has shown this number, so I think it's a bug in the code, not a model problem
+    - Test set win rate: 4% (i.e. anything about 96% shows predictive lift)
-- Binomial Cross Entropy Loss: 0.0481
+- Binomial Cross Entropy Loss: 0.0438